Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Experiment

-Table~\ref{Table_seg} lists summaries of the quantitative comparison.
-We highlight the best results in bold and underline the second-best results.
-Since we were unable to reproduce the satisfactory results of MFCNs, Table~\ref{Table_seg} does not show its results in terms of mIoU and Acc.
-Besides, Figure~\ref{fig_comparison} visualizes the segmentation comparison maps.
-In the segmentation comparison map, we mark the true positive (correct prediction), false positive (wrong prediction in the non-iris region), and true negative pixels (wrong prediction in the iris region) using blue, red, and green, respectively.
+This section conducts segmentation experiments on three datasets to evaluate the proposed approach.
+Table~\ref{Table_seg} lists summaries of the quantitative comparison, we report results from previous literature~\cite{wang2020towards} in `E1' and `F1' columns and supplement results in columns of `IoU' and `Acc' according to our implementation.
+Since we can not reproduce satisfying results for MFCNs, Table~\ref{Table_seg} does not show its results in terms of mIoU and Acc.
+The best and second-best results are highlighted in bold and underlined, respectively.
+Besides, Figure~\ref{fig_comparison} visualizes segmentation comparison maps.

-In Table~\ref{Table_seg}, the proposed IrisUsformer surpasses the compared methods in most indices (except E1) on multiple datasets.
-In terms of E1, IrisUsformer also shows competitive performance compared with the SOTA method (IrisParseNet).
-In addition, the red box indicates the segmentation details of different methods in Figure~\ref{fig_comparison},.
-According to these box, we can find that the proposed IrisUsformer makes a more accurate prediction for the pixels at the iris boundaries and pupill, which illustrates the performance advantage from a qualitative perspective.
-The superior performance demonstrates that long-range contextual aggregation is a discriminative clue for accurate iris segmentation.
-In particular, IrisUsformer is elaborately designed for better balance performance and computational consumption.
-Compared to IrisParseNet, IrisUsformer achieves better performance using 35\% of Params and 19\% FLOPs.
+{\textbf{BiTrans}} surpasses the compared methods in most metrics (except E1) on multiple datasets.
+In terms of E1, BiTrans also shows competitive performance compared with the SOTA method (IrisParseNet).
+The superior performance of BiTrans mainly comes from two aspects.
+First, long-range contextual aggregation is a discriminative clue for accurate iris segmentation.
+The satisfying performance of Swin, the other transformer model, also supports our analysis.
+Second, the bilateral self-attention module learns spatial and visual information via two parallel branches for accurate segmentation.
+Since there are multiple ocular components with special spatial and visual characteristics in the acquired images, spatial and visual contextual information is crucial for iris segmentation.
+Both BiTrans and Swin-base adopt the shifted window strategy to learn spatial context information, yet our model utilizes an additional (visual) branch with a large receptive field to explore the visual relationship.
+Obviously, the visual branch discovers another discriminative clue, improving the segmentation performance on multiple datasets.
+Besides, BiTrans is elaborately designed for a better balance between performance and computational consumption.
+Compared to IrisParseNet, BiTrans achieves better performance using 35\% of Params and 20\% FLOPs.
 The leading advantages in performance and computing resources indicate the efficacy of the proposed method in iris segmentation.

-Compared with the baseline model (Swin-base), IrisUsformer shows a significant performance improvement on multiple indices.
-According to the average values of indices in Table~\ref{Table_seg}, the proposed algorithm increase by 1.07\%@F1, 1.91\%@mIoU, 1.38\%@Acc.
-The performance improvement mainly comes from the following two aspects.
-First, IrisUsformer makes multiple efforts to capture more spatial information for accurate segmentation, such as convolutional projections and re-packaging transformer block.
-These efforts improve the model's spatial perception, reducing segmentation bias.
-Second, the uncertainty-wise weighting scheme not only reduces the high-uncertainty region but also mitigates the overfitting in the reliabile region with low uncertainty.